 This sanctuary is situated near the Chunchanagiri temple in Mandya district of Karnataka.
 The forest area around Adichunchanagiri hills is a stronghold of peacocks.

-Besides peacock, there are numerous other birds in the sanctuary, such as grey pelican, black eagle, grey heron and bulbul.
+Besides peacocks, there are numerous other birds in the sanctuary, such as grey pelican, black eagle, grey heron and bulbul.

 You can spot a variety of lovely butterflies in the sanctuary.
 Don’t forget to carry your favourite camera when you make a visit to the sanctuary.